Kristo Hussar

-Kristo Hussar (born 28 June 2002) is an Estonian professional footballer who currently plays as a right back for Meistriliiga club Flora and the Estonia national team.
+Kristo Hussar (born 28 June 2002) is an Estonian professional footballer who currently plays as a right back for Slovak First Football League club Trenčín and the Estonia national team.

 Club career

 Hussar started his career in the Esiliiga B club JK Tabasalu before joining Meistriliiga side Flora.
 He has since won 3 Meistriliiga titles, 1 Estonian Cup title and 2 Estonian Super Cup titles.

 Hussar debuted in Meistriliiga in 2020 and was also part of the Flora team in the Conference League group stage.

 International career

 Hussar made his senior international debut for Estonia on 12 January 2024, in a 1–2 loss to Sweden in a friendly.